Grahp/Website/pages/Chalsed.md

 ---
 Pronounced KAL-SED

-[[Clojure]] Code editor, embracing the Clojure philosophy of simplicity and deliberation.
+[[Clojure|Clojure]] Code editor, embracing the Clojure philosophy of simplicity and deliberation.

 ## Goals